-The discount rates of 5.50% and 2.21% were used during measurement periods June 30, 2021 and 2020, respectively.
-The Authority used the Bond Buyer 20-Bond GO index along with the assumed long-term inflation assumption to set the discount rate.
+The discount rate of 5.75% was used during measurement periods June 30, 2023 and 2022, respectively.
+The Authority assumed long-term inflation assumption of 2.50% to set the expected long-term net rate of return.
+The long-term expected real return are presented as geometric means.